 The project began functioning at Betagi with 82 landless families in 1979; later in 1980 with another 144 families, settled at Pomora.
 The Betagi-Pomora project has been widely acclaimed in a number of studies as a success story of social forestry.
 The criteria for selection of landless farmers were as follows:

-1.Having no land at all,
+1.Having no land at all,2.possessing a homestead only, or

 3.possessing a homestead, pond, and other land that together do not exceed 40 decimals